About me

 Additional information

-I charge £85 per session.
-I have some reduced-fee, low, and no cost spaces available for trainee therapists, those looking to work more than once a week in a psychoanalysis, and people on low incomes.
+I have some reduced-fee spaces available for trainee therapists, for those looking for twice or more weekly psychoanalytic therapy, and people on low incomes.